-The Real Cost of Ignoring a Leaking AC | Birmingham AL
+The Real Cost of Ignoring a Leaking AC in Birmingham AL

 A small water stain under your air handler.
 A few drops collecting in the drain pan.
 Maybe a slight damp smell when the system runs.
 These are the early signs of an AC leak, and they are easy to dismiss as minor, cosmetic, or a problem for another day.